filecoin-project/slate/README.md

 npm run electron-pack
 ```

-And then open **Slate.app** in `dist/mac/slate.app`.
+Open **Slate.app** in `dist/mac/slate.app`.

 # Get involved.

 Do you want to...

-- Help us build a design system for internal use?
+- Help us build a design system for everyone to use?
-- Help us build out this example so every partner in the ecosystem can have example code to work with?
+- Help us build examples?
+- Get mentorship and help with learning how to do front-end code?

 Then...